 - No current calls

 - Christina Alexandris, ΕCI / QJNT, Assoc.
-Professor, National University of Athens
+Professor, National and Kapodistrian University of Athens

 Imply – Processing Implied Information and Connotative features in Written and Spoken Journalistic Texts